Medication Administration

 Medication Administration for Certified Nurse Aide

-In the ACC Medication Administration for Nurse Aide Program, those currently employed as certified nursing assistants can continue their education and develop a new skill.
-In this 148-hour state-approved program, you will learn the skills needed for the safe administration of routine medications to residents in long-term care, MHMR facilities, licensed personal care facilities and correctional institutions.
-Upon completion of the program and successful state testing, you will earn your medication aide certificate, which allows you to perform certain skills with supervisory clearance, including:
+In the Alvin College Medication Administration for Nurse Aide Program, those currently employed as certified nursing assistants can continue their education and develop a new skill.
+In this 160-hour state-approved program, you will learn the skills needed for the safe administration of routine medications to residents in long-term care, MHMR facilities, licensed personal care facilities and correctional institutions.

 • Observe and report reactions and side effects to medications